Capillary/api-documentation/source/includes/_coupon.md

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-Customer identifier* | Unique identifier of the customer whose coupon needs to be redeemed id | Coupon id that needs to be redeemed code | Coupon code that need to be redeemed validation_code | Validation code is required for the orgs that use validation based redemption number | Transaction number against which the coupon needs to be redeemed amount | Transaction amount against which the coupon is redeemed
+billAmount | Amount of the transaction for which you want to redeem coupons transactionNumber | Transaction number against which the coupon needs to be redeemed user | Specify any identifier of the user who wants to redeem coupons.
+Values: mobile, email, externalId redemptionTime | Date and time when the coupon has to be redeemed redemptionRequestList | Pass the list of each coupon code that you want  to redeem for the transaction code | Coupon code to be redeemed

 <aside class="warning"> You need to pass either code or id as applicable </aside>